googleinterns/step/walkthroughs/week-1-setup/github-setup-walkthrough.md

 1. Go to the `Settings` tab.
 1. Select `Collaborators`. (*Note*: If you don't see this, look for `Manage Access` -> `Invite a Collaborator` instead)
-1. Add your Project Advisor using their GitHub username or email address.
+1. Add your host using their GitHub username or email address (you can send them a quick message to confirm their Github username).

 Your host can now help with code reviews.